FVANtom/find-typo-in-iota-seed/README.md

 # WARNING

 NEVER give someone you do not trust 100% your seed and never enter your seed in software you do not trust.
-Under the hood such software can send your seed to someone who wishes to steal your funds.
+Under the hood such software can send your seed to someone who wants to steal your funds.

 ## What does this tool do